By Dr. Mercola

 Still, the length of therapy can vary widely.

 In severe cases, it may take up to 30 months for patients to gain sustained improvement.
-One requires patience because remissions may take up to 3 to 5 years.
+One requires patience because remissions may take up to three to five years.
 Dr. Brown's pioneering approach represents a safer, less toxic alternative to many conventional regimens and results of the NIH trial have finally scientifically validated this treatment.